-This criteria continues to be adhered to well with 85% of the sample reviewed presenting at least a good level of disclosure (2014: 84%).
+This criterion continues to be adhered to well with 71% of the sample reviewed presenting at least a good level of disclosure (2015: 85%).

-Although portfolio companies will have differences in the specific financial risks linked to their operations, this is a Guidelines criteria that can be easily evaluated across the population on an even basis.
-Most of the portfolio companies achieved a good level of disclosure (2015: 75% and 2014: 52%), by avoiding boiler plate and simplistic disclosures which would only achieve a basic level of compliance.
+Although portfolio companies will have differences in the specific financial risks linked to their operations, this is a Guidelines criterion that can be easily evaluated across the population on an even basis.
+Most of the portfolio companies achieved a good level of disclosure (2016: 52% and 2015: 75%), by avoiding boiler plate and simplistic disclosures which would only achieve a basic level of compliance.

 Where portfolio companies went into their mitigation strategies and provided quantitative information to support the risk assessment this was beneficial for the user of the accounts and provided the appropriate level of insight.
-This was particularly well covered by 10% of the sample reviewed, although the level of excellent disclosure was higher in the prior year at 32%.
+This was particularly well covered by 19% of the sample reviewed (2015: 10%), resulting in excellent or "best in class" quality disclosure.